-Business continuity solutions give organizations the tools they need to ensure critical processes can continue if a business’ facility is shut down due to a natural disaster, utility outage, cyberattack—or a pandemic.
+Business continuity solutions give organizations the tools to ensure critical processes can continue if a business facility is shut down due to a natural disaster, utility outage, cyberattack – or pandemic.
 Even a brief interruption can result in lost productivity and revenue and harm customer relationships.
-However, as businesses learned first-hand in 2020, an extended disruption to normal operations can be devastating.
+However, as businesses learned first-hand in 2020, an extended disruption to regular operations can be devastating.

-If businesses were fortunate enough to work with managed services providers (MSPs) who helped them prepare and ensure operations could continue during a crisis, they were able to keep losses during the pandemic to a minimum.
+If businesses were fortunate enough to work with managed services providers (MSPs) who helped them prepare and ensure operations could continue during a crisis, they could keep losses during the pandemic to a minimum.

 “Many of our clients were already in the cloud, so remote work was not a challenge,” she comments.
 “We did see more of them move their phone systems to cloud-based VoIP, moving from their on-premises PBX.”

-He adds, “We have seen signs that insurance companies will be requiring continuity plans in place as early as this year, and we expect future interest to increase as a result.”
+He adds, “Insurance companies began requiring continuity plans, and we expect future interest to increase as a result.”

-His business offers the same solutions as it did pre-pandemic, but he adds, “We are seeing a shift of product usage.
-In the case of Office 365 backups, we are seeing more reliance on Teams, SharePoint and OneDrive than before, and we have migrated away from redirected folders to known folders.
+His business offers the same solutions as pre-pandemic, but he adds, “We see a shift of product usage.
+In the case of Office 365 backups, we rely more on Teams, SharePoint and OneDrive than before, and we have migrated away from redirected folders to known folders.
 This redirects to Office 365 and is captured by the SaaS backup.”

-Christopher Barber, Chief Nerd at Cheaper than a Geek and ASCII member, comments, “I think we can all agree this pandemic has been rough, but a nice silver lining is that folks are re-evaluating how they use technology.
+Christopher Barber, Chief Nerd at Cheaper than a Geek and ASCII member, comments, “I think we can all agree the pandemic was rough, but a silver lining is that folks are re-evaluating how they use technology.
 Work from home is not going away, so clients are now dialed into how that can be done economically and safely while still keeping tabs on employee productivity.”

-He says his team based in Crofton, MD, has strengthened its cybersecurity and employee training offerings and dialed up its general security stack—and his team is doing a good job at cross-selling to current clients.
+He says his team, based in Crofton, MD, has strengthened its cybersecurity and employee training offerings and dialed up its general security stack – and his team is doing an excellent job at cross-selling to current clients.

-Creating Partnerships That Supports a Strong Business Continuity Strategy
+Creating Partnerships That Support a Strong Business Continuity Strategy

 Unlike other MSP offerings, business continuity takes strong relationships with vendors and with your clients.